StefanScott/urweb-colorThing_Fk/README.md

 However, both instances of `Id` defined in the program (the primary keys of tables `thing` and `color`) have type `int`, not `string`.

-Thanks for any help explaining these errors!
+Thanks for any help explaining this error!